We use cookies to improve your experience. By using our site, you agree to our use of cookies. Read more in our Cookies Policy.

 By contacting us, using our services or visiting our website you're agreeing to be bound by this Policy.

-If you have any queries about this Privacy Policy, please contact us at info@rural-life.org.uk
+If you have any queries about this Privacy Policy, please contact us at:

 Your Privacy

-Everyone has rights with regard to the way in which their personal data in handled.
+Everyone has rights regarding the way in which their personal data in handled.
 During our activities, we will collect, store and process personal data about our customers, suppliers and other third parties, and we recognise that the correct and lawful treatment of this data will maintain confidence in the organisation and will provide for successful business operations.

-Your personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act and equivalent EU regulations.
+Your personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the above legislation.

 How do we collect personal information?

-We collect personal information about you when you interact with us for example when you visit our website, register for our newsletter, book tickets to events or when you make a donation to an appeal or campaign managed by Rural Life Living Museum.
+We collect personal information about you when you interact with us for example when you visit our website, register for our newsletter, book tickets to events or when you donate to an appeal or campaign managed by Rural Life Living Museum.

 What personal information do we collect?